By definition, the Sender ID (also known as the 'Caller ID' or 'From Number') is the mobile number or name that an SMS message comes from.

 If you would like to use an custom Sender ID for commercial messaging, please review our article here:

 You can also use your own mobile number as the Sender ID.
 When you send a message like this, it will appear to all your recipients that your message has actually been sent by your own mobile phone.

 Whilst this may be desirable in some instances, it actually means all replies to your message will go back to your mobile phone, and none of the Burst platform reporting & reply options will be able to be used past the point of send.

 We only recommend this approach if you personally know the contacts you are sending to.
 When you use your own number, you become responsible for the send.
 If there is a SPAM complaint made about the message it will be to you.

 - Good for sending to groups you know personally

 - Responsibility for the send ultimately lies with you

-If you need any further advice or help, please feel free to reach out via Site Chat, Support HelpDesk or Phone.
+If you need any further advice or help, please feel free to reach out via our Live Chat, Burst HelpDesk or Phone.